 The third-highest 20-year payout probably goes to USD 230 Spring Hill Superintendent Bart Goering, who will collect $3.7 million.
 Retired superintendent Cynthia Lane of USD 500 Kansas City, who oversaw perhaps the lowest-achieving district in Kansas, is probably the third-highest retiree and will also collect $3.7 million.

-With 938 KPERS ‘millionaires, local school districts have the most of all employers.
-Cities have 852, counties have 704, and there are 620 KPERS ‘millionaires’ from state agencies.
-The balance come from community colleges and a variety of local agencies.
+With 1,096 KPERS ‘millionaires, local school districts have the most of all employer categories.
+Cities have 940, counties have 807, and there are 619 KPERS ‘millionaires’ from state agencies.
+The balance comes from community colleges and a variety of local agencies.

 Government retirees in Kansas get an extra benefit in not having to pay state income tax on their pensions.
-They pay income tax on their own contributions, but they are never taxed on the contributions from taxpayers and earnings on all contributions.
+They pay income tax on their own contributions, but they are never taxed on the contributions from taxpayers.